museumsvictoria/EnergeticVibrationsProjectionMapping/README.md

 Below is a simple example of how you could set that up using MaxMSP
 ![Figure 1-4](https://github.com/JoshuaBatty/EnergeticVibrationsProjectionMapping/blob/master/Wiki/MaxOSC.png "Select Layer")
-## Fullscreen toggles
-To toggle full screen on and off, simply press click on the window that you want to toggle and press the 'f' key.
-This works with both the GUI window and the projection window.

 ## Adding in Custom Shaders
 ![Figure 1-5](https://github.com/JoshuaBatty/EnergeticVibrationsProjectionMapping/blob/master/Wiki/CustomShaderPath.png "CustomShaderPath")
 There is support for users to add their own custom shaders.
 In order to do so, use the Template.frag file as a starting point.
 Once we edit this shader we will be able to control it's parameters using sliders and audio reactivity.
 The file is found in the above location.